 - Your company blog is a channel through which you show what you can do to your potential clients and partners.

-- Your internal blog is the best way to present what you do and plant to do to your employees.
+- Your internal blog is the best way to present what you do and plan to do to your employees.

 Promote company culture